Panama has been called a halfway house for American expats… but I disagree.

 The regional examples I mention above are just a few of our favorite destinations in Mexico.
 But, as I said, Mexico is a huge country with many different lifestyles on offer.
 It boasts a geography few other countries in the world can compete with, with extensive coastlines along both the Caribbean and the Pacific, as well as great mountain towns offering low-humidity, temperate-climate options.
 Whatever climate or lifestyle you’re looking for, Mexico’s surely got it.

 Your cost of living will depend on where in the country you choose to live.
-Less developed areas are, of course, more affordable than well-established expat havens like Puerto Vallarta.
+Less developed areas are more affordable than well-established expat havens like Puerto Vallarta.

 Canada is a bit farther away; the shortest flight time from Canada to Mexico is just under four hours.
-Still, this is the closest warm-weather option for Canadians that doesn’t have you living under the supervision of Uncle Sam or any of his wacky political offspring.
+Still, this is the closest warm-weather option for Canadians that doesn’t have you living under the supervision of Uncle Sam.

 Why go farther when everything you want is right next-door?